Kochi Assembly constituency: Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Kochi Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Kochi Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

 There were 1,81,842 registered voters in the constituency for the 2021 election.

-Niyamasabha Election 2016
+2016

 There were 1,71,356 registered voters in the constituency for the 2016 election.

-Niyamasabha Election 2011
+2011

 There were 1,58,548 registered voters in the constituency for the 2011 election.